Podcast: Download

 Once in the exam setting, if I could not figure out what answer the person grading the exam considered correct, I took a detour.

-I would handwrite on the exam that I could not give an answer in good faith.
-Then I would write on the back of one of the pages a full explanation of why I thought the question was worded poorly.
-Finally, I gave the answer in prose that I felt was correct.
+In these notes addressed to the examiners, I explained that I could not give an answer in good faith.
+Then I would write a full explanation of why I thought the question was worded poorly.
+Finally, I gave the answer in prose that I felt was the best possible answer to what I felt was a better way of framing the question.

 Although I cannot advise you to do the same, this strategy saved my skin in several exams.
-I always passed and did complete most of my degrees with honors, something that would have been impossible if I followed the “rules.”
+I always passed and ultimately completed most of my degrees with honor, something that would have been impossible if I had followed the “rules.”

 In my case, my main idea paragraphs (or what I sometimes called “paragrowls”) saved my skin many times.
-And sharing it with you is not so outlandish.
+And the strategy I’m sharing with you is not so outlandish.
 According to this study, almost 50% of students underestimate their own understanding.

 The Best Way To Identify A Main Point